 Three Unlimited Data Plans

-The following table shows Three’s unlimited data plans:
+The following table shows Three’s unlimited data SIM cards:

-In addition, you can also get unlimited data on a range of Pay Monthly phones including the latest iPhone and Samsung Galaxy handsets.
+In addition to their unlimited data SIM cards, you can get unlimited data on a range of Pay Monthly phones including the latest iPhone and Samsung Galaxy handsets.

-Along with their unlimited data plans for mobile, Three also offers a 4G home broadband and 5G home broadband service.
-Both of these will give you unlimited data to use across all of your devices at home, without the need for a landline.
+Alongside their unlimited data plans for mobile, Three offers unlimited 4G home broadband and unlimited 5G home broadband.
+Both of these will give you unlimited data for use on all of your devices at home, without the need to get a landline installed.
 For more information, read our Three broadband review.
-There’s also a mobile broadband service with the Huawei 4G Plus MiFi which gives you broadband on-the-go.
+They also offer 4G mobile broadband on the Huawei 4G Plus MiFi hotspot.

-All of Three’s unlimited data SIM cards are 5G ready and do not have any speed limits or fair usage policies within the UK.
+In the UK, all of Three’s unlimited data SIM cards are 5G ready and do not have any speed limits or fair usage policies.
 This is confirmed on Three’s website: